bsmith89/blog/content/Education/python-lesson-balance.md

 along the branches of the dependency tree, but that could require hours (or even days) of "boring programming".
-It's all too easy to dismiss learners who lose interest before you get to the good stuff, but this is a reflection of the lesson materials and instructor, rather than the students.
+It's all too easy to dismiss learners who lose interest before you get to the good stuff, but it is more a reflection of the materials and instructor, than the students.

 At the other extreme, a lesson could start with working code, or, in the Software Carpentry style the instructor could lead learners